 A few important use cases for UBA include the following:

 - Compromised user accounts – one of the most common use cases for UBA is in the event that a user has their account compromised.
 In this case, UBA can detect that the account is performing abnormal activities, such as accessing sensitive information that the user doesn’t normally try to access, and then alert a security analyst for investigation.

 - Data theft – UBA is also good at preventing, or at least minimizing, data theft.
 It is capable of detecting when a user is downloading information that they normally shouldn’t be allowed to.
-In this case, the alert typically won’t be sent until the attacker has already accessed and downloaded data, but after it has triggered, a security professional will be able to shut the account’s access down and prevent any further theft.
+In this case, the alert typically won’t be sent until the attacker has already accessed and downloaded data, but after it has triggered, an admin will be able to shut the account’s access down and prevent any further theft.

 - Compromised hosts – not only can UBA detect a compromised user account, but it can detect when a host (such as a server or a personal device) is compromised, such in the case of a malware infection.
-If the compromised host starts behaving abnormally, an alert will go off for a security professional to investigate.
+If the compromised host starts behaving abnormally, an alert will go off for a cybersecurity person to investigate.

 - Insider threats – this is one of the cases in which UBA really shines.
 Many employees have access to crucial data as part of their normal job function.
 This means that if an employee decides to “go rogue,” it’s difficult to stop them from accessing this crucial data.
 However, UBA is able to detect when their behavior differs from the norm (such as the user accessing the data for longer than normal or at strange times of the day) and from there, the damage they cause can be minimized